-John Wargo, Tweedy Ordway Professor of Environmental Health and Politics.
+John Wargo, Tweedy-Ordway Professor of Environmental Health and Politics, Yale University School of the Environment; Chair, Yale College Environmental Studies Major and Program.
 He has lectured extensively on the limits and potential of environmental law, with a focus on human health.

-Elisabeth Wood, Professor of Political Science and International and Area Studies.
+Elisabeth Wood, Professor of Political Science and International and Area Studies; Crosby Professor of the Human Environment.
 She is currently writing two books: one on sexual violence during war, drawing on field research in several countries, and a second on political violence in Colombia.
 She teaches courses on comparative politics, political violence, collective action, and qualitative research methods.

 Patrick Weil, Visiting Professor of Law, Oscar M. Ruebhausen Distinguished Senior Fellow, Yale Law School.
 His work focuses on comparative immigration, citizenship, and church-state law and policy.

-Laura Wexler, Professor of WGSS and American Studies.
+Laura Wexler, Charles H. Farnam Professor of American Studies and Women's, Gender, and Sexuality Studies.
 Wexler's scholarship centers upon intersections of race, gender, sexuality, and class with film and photography in the United States, from the nineteenth century to the present.